raviu2500/New/README.md

-# Deploy web application in Elastic Bean Stack.Same Must be prepared with all the changes Yes we can achive
+# Deploy web application in Elastic Bean Stack.Same Must be prepared with all the changes Yes we can achive  Yes
 # Pre-Requisites
     Springboot Application
     Install Maven